 Did you read Budget Friendly Meal Planning?
-If not then click the link, but if you have followed me (hint, hint subscribe to new posts on my sidebar) then you may be getting tired of the first two weeks of meal planning and want some other options.
+If not then click the link, but if you have followed me (hint, hint subscribe to new posts on below) then you may be getting tired of the first two weeks of meal planning and want some other options.

 Your food bill doesn’t have to break your budget.
 Cooking is easy, fun and budget-friendly.

 So with you in mind, I devised another two-week round of meals!
 Listed under the meal planning is a grocery list with prices (mostly exact but a few are estimated) of where I usually shop, Target!
 You will notice our bi-weekly dinners will total under $75!!
 That is two weeks of dinner meals for under $75!
 Yes, you read that right!

 Check out my absolute favorite crock pot you can use for meal planning.
 It has lasted me eight years and counting!